neilsambhu/carla-race/timeline/README.md

 loop back to previously run section of track.
 6/3/2024 3:30 PM: I'm having a lot of trouble getting the car go through the first turn fast.
+6/4/2024 1:34 PM: Problem is car oversteers when using the analytical algorithm.
+6/8/2024 1:12 PM: TODO: print (to text file) 3-pair angles of adjacent points.
+Key: tick of first point.
+Value: angle among points.
+6/8/2024 1:20 PM: TODO: analyze track path independent of vehicle driving in simulation.
+6/8/2024 2:01 PM: TODO: understand large-scale use of knowing when to brake before turn.
+6/8/2024 2:16 PM: (1) lookahead 2 gives max angle of about 3;
+(2) lookahead 20 gives more max angle of 3.14;
+(3) lookahead 60 gives more max angle of 3.